top of page

 What to Expect

-• Lane positioning and speed control
+• Lane control and speed management

-• Proper use of mirrors and signals
+• Use of mirrors and blind spot checks

-• Turning, intersections, and right-of-way rules
+• Compliance with traffic signs, signals, and right-of-way rules

 • Railroad crossings, school zones, and work zones